marcverhagen/cs217b/databases/assignment/README.md

 All the user should have to do to access the website is to point a browser at [http://127.0.0.1:5000](http://127.0.0.1:5000).

 To access spaCy you can again use the code in `ner.py`.
-To get the entities out of the markkup string you should use Python library for XML parsing.
+To get the entities out of the markkup string you should use a Python library for XML parsing.
 One that is relatively easy to use is BeautifulSoup ([https://pypi.org/project/beautifulsoup4/](https://pypi.org/project/beautifulsoup4/).

 ## Dockerizing the application